siamkarl/pterodactyl-installer/README.md

 The script offers the following options:
 1. **Install Pterodactyl Panel**: Installs the latest version of the Pterodactyl Panel.
 2. **Install Wings Daemon**: Installs the Wings daemon.
-3. **Update everything**: Updates both the Pterodactyl Panel and Wings to their latest versions.
 4. **Exit**: Exits the script.

 ### Troubleshooting